TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 3. The robot and drone shall have a maximum of 3 minutes to complete objectives and score points
 4. The drone shall properly identify the antennas' LEDs and transmit the correct data to Earth
 5. The robot shall automatically starts using the white starting LED
+6. The object detection sensors and wireless links shall comply with relevant safety and RF emission guidelines (e.g., small unmanned aircraft weight limits and Wi-Fi/Bluetooth regulatory limits), reflecting ethical considerations for safe operation around people and other teams

 ## Overview of Proposed Solution